hams71/Salary_Analysis/README.md

 - After we fetched this data and cleaned, tranformed it we will write this into different folder that will have different CSV files.
 - After haviing these CSV files based on our model we will create Dimensions and Facts and write to another CSV.
 - Will get this CSV file and start to visualize this data in Power BI.

 ---

-### Task_1
-- We use Spark Streaming to read the data from JSON folder and do some tranformation from nested to flat.
-- Analytics
-  - Clicks
-  - Impressions
-- Sales
-  - Quantity
-  - Total_Price
-- Datetime
-- Provide a schema and change the datatypes of the columns
-- Write that data in CSV to a CSV folder.

----

-### Task_2

-- We use read the data from CSV folder and do some aggregation based on a window with watermark defined
-- Use the ForeachBatch to write the data in an append mode

-- Reason to use foreachBatch was that when we define the WaterMark of certain time that has to complete before it can write that to the folder
-- Lets say we defined a **Window** of 10 seconds and **Watermark** of 30 seconds.
-The output for this 10 second window will be displayed after 30 seconds when the watermark has passed.

----